semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 ## Configuring your default project and ticket type

-Use the drop-downs to select the default project and ticket type.
+Use the drop-down lists to select the default project and ticket type.
 These settings can be changed later from the integrations page.

 ![Jira configuration modal](/img/jira-configure-defaults.png)